Fast broadband policy and regulation

-The Ministry of Business, Innovation & Employment, with support from the Ministry for the Environment and the NESTF Technical Advisory Group, has developed a users' guide to help councils and the telecommunications industry understand and implement the NESTF.
+With support from the Ministry for the Environment and the NESTF Technical Advisory Group, we have developed a users' guide to help councils and the telecommunications industry understand and implement the NESTF.

-The two Regulatory Impact Statements inform the development of amendments to the Ultra-Fast Broadband Initiative model.
+The 2 Regulatory Impact Statements that inform the development of amendments to the Ultra-Fast Broadband Initiative model:

 Ultra-Fast Broadband (UFB) is being rolled out across New Zealand in partnership with a number of different fibre companies.

-Crown Fibre Holdings (CFH) was formed as a Crown-owned company to manage the Government's investment in Ultra-Fast Broadband infrastructure.
-CFH completed its initial task of selecting partners to participate in the UFB initiative in 2011.
-The telecommunications industry has recently sought clarification of the subsequent role of CFH over the period during which the Ultra-Fast Broadband (UFB) network is being built, and around the setting of prices on the UFB network.
+Crown Fibre Holdings (CFH) was formed as a Crown-owned company to manage the Government's investment in UFB infrastructure.
+It completed its initial task of selecting partners to participate in the UFB initiative in 2011.
+The telecommunications industry has recently sought clarification of CFH's role during the building of the UFB network and setting of network prices.

 Following discussion between the telecommunications sector and the Ministry of Economic Development and CFH, the Minister of Communications and Information Technology and the Minister of Finance have written to the New Zealand Telecommunications Forum (TCF) clarifying CFH's role.

 Phase 1 broadband initiative documents

 The Government’s broadband partners in the first phase of the UFB and Rural Broadband Initiative (RBI) initiatives were required to submit ‘deeds of undertaking’ to confirm open access on their fibre networks.